koliada/FireTasks/README.md

 Changelog
 ----------
 <pre>
+Version 0.9.0
+- New engine - application was completely rewritten
+- Multiple accounts support implemented (experimental)
+- Completely offline mode implemented
+-Fire Tasks is now built as a packaged application and therefore work as a web application is not guaranteed

+Version 0.8.0
+- Internal build.
+Attempt to add offline tasks creation on the old engine.

 Version 0.7.1
 - Special background dialog that opens when authentication is needed implemented
 - Critical bug concerning task indention/unindention in offline mode fixed